 How to see your quarantine folder directly in ‘real time’

 If staff wish to see their quarantine folder in real time, as they may suspect an expected email may be quarantined ahead of the next scheduled email summary, this can be done via logging into microsoft.

 This is authenticated via your University staff email address (e.g. firstname.lastname@example.org) and the password used also for email and Portal.

 Outlook Junk Mail

-This is an Outlook Client specific issue, and as such, ISD cannot resolve this centrally - so users experiencing this issue will need to resolve this individually, as follows :
+This is an Outlook Client specific issue, and as such, Digital Services cannot resolve this centrally - so users experiencing this issue will need to resolve this individually, as follows :

-If further advice or guidance is required, please contact ISD Service Desk.
+If further advice or guidance is required, please Contact the Digital Services IT Service Desk.